-Once you, as a parent or family member, have identified what you are looking for from a child care provider, it is time to get on the phone or the computer and find some providers who can potentially meet your needs.
+Once you, as a parent, family member or guardian, have identified what you are looking for from a child care provider, it is time to get on the phone or the computer and find providers who can potentially meet your needs.
 Here are four invaluable resources for finding regulated child care programs in the state of Maryland.

 Maryland Family Network LOCATE: Child Care Service

 The Maryland Family Network helps Maryland’s young children and their families by providing Family Support and Child Care Resource Centers and by doing advocacy work in Annapolis and Washington.

 The Family Network also offers LOCATE: Child Care Service, which enables families to find child care either via telephone or online.
 LOCATE can also be used to find programs specifically geared toward children with special needs and Spanish-speaking families.